How To Make A Wrong Site Surgical Negligence Claim – Calculate the compensation amounts

 - Removal of a healthy body part during an amputation procedure.

 Your wrong site surgical negligence claims can include a number of different types of compensation.
 In general, you may be able to claim for the following in the form of wrong site surgical negligence compensation:

 General damages.
 General damages include compensation for any pain and suffering that you have experienced.
 If you have been subject to wrong site surgery and have been required to undergo further surgery to correct the mistake then you are likely to have experienced a high level of pain and suffering.
-This also covers any psychological trauma you have experienced as a result of medical negligence.
+This also covers any psychological injuries you have experienced as a result of medical negligence.
 Depending on your individual circumstances you may have been subjected to a huge amount of emotional distress, which may be ongoing for many years.

 Medical expenses.
 As part of your personal injury claim, you may wish to seek medical expenses if you have been left out of pocket by the costs of medical care.
 This can include any therapies that you have undertaken as part of your recovery and any prescription costs that you have had to pay as a result of your injuries.